 Core Structure (JS)

-Now that we the HTML/DOM structure laid out we can add in the JS.
+Now that we have the HTML/DOM structure laid out, we can add in the JS.
 I chose to use Agora to simplify the heavy task of the WebRTC interface.
 I wrote a short post on how to get setup with Agora for anyone new to the Agora platform.
 In the code below we start by declaring and initializing the Client object.
-Once we have the Client object we can join/leave the channel but also we will add listeners for the various engine events.
+Once we have the Client object, we can join/leave the channel but also we will add listeners for the various engine events.

 Below I included some of the initial object declarations for the screen sharing.
 I will expand upon that implementation later on, as we add in the rest of the logic.